-Patriot offers a relatively inexpensive and easy-to-use software for conducting payroll for any number of employees.
-You can choose the full service plan starting at $34 per month or a DIY option that starts at $14 per month and requires you to handle tax filings.
-Patriot Payroll provides free setup for companies, but the process is not especially difficult.
-The interface is intuitive and there are multiple help features if you get stuck.
+Patriot Payroll offers a relatively inexpensive and easy-to-use software for processing payroll for any number of employees.
+You can choose the Full Service payroll plan, which costs $37 plus $4 per employee monthly, or its Basic option, which is priced at $17 plus $4 per employee monthly and requires you to handle tax filings.
+Patriot Payroll provides free setup for companies, but if you want to do it yourself, the process is not difficult.
+The interface is also intuitive, and there are multiple help features if you get stuck.

-Below we review the basic steps for setting up an account and running your first payroll using Patriot.
+In this guide, we go over the basic steps to set up an account and run payroll with Patriot.
 You can follow along by signing up for a free demo on Patriot or taking advantage of the free 30-day trial.

 Before you dive into your payroll setup, take a look at the items Patriot recommends you have ready beforehand.
 This will make your setup process quicker and easier.

-To add your payroll settings, you’ll also need to input your federal tax identification number.
-If you don’t have one, Patriot has a link that will send you to an article explaining how to get an account number in your state.
-Select “Show Advanced Tax Settings” to choose your default payroll frequency (i.e., weekly or biweekly pay period).
-You’ll also need to identify your federal filer type, Form 941 or Form 944; small employers that typically owe less than $1,000 a year file Form 944.
-When you’re done, select “Continue.”
+The “Enter Your Tax Identification Numbers” section is where you input your federal tax identification number, while “Show Advanced Tax Settings” is where you choose your default payroll frequency (i.e., weekly or biweekly pay period).
+You’ll also need to identify your federal filer type, Form 941 or Form 944 (small employers that usually owe less than $1,000 a year typically file Form 944).
+When you’re done, select “Save.”

 Similar to how the federal tax section works, the state settings let you set up account numbers.
 It’ll ask for your state income tax number if you live in a state that charges income tax.
 There’s also space for you to enter your state unemployment tax rate and the date the rate is effective.
 When you’re done, select “Continue.”

-- Does your company need to add employee deductions?
+- Do you use deductions?
 You’ll need to add specifics about each deduction type you need set up, including benefit premiums, 401(k) contributions, and garnishments.

-- Does your company offer contributions?
-If you’ll match retirement contributions or pay a portion of employee benefit premiums, add a description of each and how the contribution will be calculated.
+- Do you use contributions?
+If you match retirement contributions or pay a portion of employee benefit premiums, add a description of each and how the contribution will be calculated.

 - Do you use workers’ compensation codes?
 If you use codes to report workers’ compensation for each employee, enter them here along with the applicable state.

-Patriot needs to know how often each employee will be paid and on what basis, hourly or salary.
-In addition, you’ll need to enter a pay rate and specify whether they’re covered by workers’ comp insurance.
+Patriot needs to know how often each employee will be paid and on what basis, be it hourly or salary.
+In addition, you’ll need to enter a pay rate and add repeating money types (such as housing allowance and commission payments).

 You should have a W-4 form for each employee, and you’ll need it to complete this section.
-If you have a 2019 form, you’ll need to specify that, because the IRS issued a new 2020 W-4 form for employers to use.
-Enter their filing status, single vs married vs head of household, withholding exemption status, dependents, and other information required by the form.
+Enter their filing status (single, married, or head of household), withholding exemption status, dependents, and other information required by the form.
 If you’re in a state that has income tax, you may need to enter information from each employee’s state W-4 form.
 Select “Continue” when you’re done.

 At this point, you’ll have the chance to specify whether each individual employee will have deductions or contributions included in their paychecks.
 You already set these up on a company level, so all you’ll need to do is select the appropriate one(s) applicable to each employee.